KremzeeqOrg/fruit-project-api-scraper/README.md

 - With your virtual environment activated, run: `pytest -vv ./src/tests/`

 Note: Tests are run, with imports from [helper files](./src/helper_files/).
 This contains samples for AWS Parameter Store parameters and also for fetched sample_api records from target APIs.
+To avoid `pycache` files being created, ensure you have set `export PYTHONDONTWRITEBYTECODE=1` in your terminal.
+Otherwise, this will impact results from tests which use mocked AWS clients.

 ## Appendix